IGNF/StrataNet2-Vegetation-Coverage-Maps/README.md

 # PointNet2-based model for the prediction of vegetation coverage using 3D LiDAR point clouds
+<span style="color:red">This project was conducted during the summer of 2021.
+It is now archived and read-only. </span>

   * [What is it?](#what-is-it-)
   * [What do results look like?](#what-do-results-look-like-)